ijauregiCMCRC/ReWE_and_ReSE/Supervised/README.md

 The command above trains the model in the same way proposed by [(Denkowski and Neubig, 2018)](https://arxiv.org/abs/1706.09733), with simulated annealing and training until perplexity convergence.

-Finally, there is another option (-contrastive_B) to train the systen using only ReWE in the loss function, and ignoring the negative log-likelihood (NLL) loss (see paper Appendix C).

 ### Step 3: Translate

 ```bash